-Exploring materiality, Agata Kurzela studio through this installation prepared in collaboration with Milad Marble Dubai, encourage designers and clients alike to rediscover stone as a dynamic material.
+Exploring materiality, Agata Kurzela studio through this installation prepared in collaboration with Milad Marble Dubai, encouraged designers and clients alike to rediscover stone as a dynamic material.

-The assembly uses a combination of new and recycled marble slabs.
+The assembly used a combination of new and recycled marble slabs.
 Elements of the sculpture will be reused as wall cladding and tabletops following the exhibition.
-The lighting for the installation supplied by No Grey Area.
+The lighting for the installation was supplied by No Grey Area.

 About Agata Kurzela studio